cloudflare/cloudflare-docs/products/stream/src/content/how-to/upload-videos/direct-creator-uploads.md

 # Direct creator uploads

 Direct creator uploads allow users to upload videos without API tokens.
 A common place to use Direct creator uploads is on web apps, client side applications, or on mobile apps where users upload content directly to Stream.

+Limits apply to Direct Creator Uploads at the time of upload URL creation.
+Uploads over these limits will receive a 429 (Too Many Requests) or 413 (Payload too large) HTTP status code with more information in the response body.
+Contact support or your customer success manager for higher limits.

-## Generate a unique one-time upload URL
+## Generate one-time upload URL

 To give users the ability to directly upload their videos, first generate and provide them with a unique one-time upload URL with the following API request.
 To make API requests you will need your [Cloudflare API token](https://www.cloudflare.com/a/account/my-account) and your Cloudflare [account ID](https://www.cloudflare.com/a/overview/).